Getting started

 Installation

-Python 3.7 or higher is required. lintquarto itself has no dependencies.
+Python 3.7 or higher is required. lintquarto itself has only one required package: toml.

 Install lintquarto with: